dustmop/co2/README.md

 Generates 6502 assembly tested with ![asm6](https://github.com/freem/asm6f) and ![nestopia](http://nestopia.sourceforge.net/).

-Everything 8 bit currently, no garbage collection, variables and direct memory peek/poke only.
-Supports function calling with arguments stored on the stack.
-We are working on NES specific calls for sprites, backgrounds and sound.
-All that is experimental for now.
+Quite close to asm, no garbage collection, variables and direct memory peek/poke only.
+Supports decent recursion compatible function calling with arguments stored on the stack.
+Comes with NES specific calls for sprites, backgrounds and sound as used in a game.

 16bit base addresses are generally specified via constants or predefined registers with 8 bit offsets.
+Some 16bit functionality, but not fully there yet.

 Small example code, for reading the joypad button state: